'Out of Control'. Feb 2026.

 A resounding no.

-Whether being pulled apart by runners, or players hurtling into space, or attackers being dragged back by retreating wing backs, receiving yellow cards and subjecting us to dangerous set piece situations.
+Whether being pulled apart by runners, or players hurtling into space, or attackers being dragged back by retreating wing backs gaining yellow cards and surrendering dangerous set piece situations.

 We were simply torn apart.

-Add in, we can’t effectively chase a game, as to do that you need serial goalscorers, something we simply have not got, so setting a platform and staying in games early is beyond vital.
+Add in, we can’t effectively chase a game, as to do that you need serial goal scorers, something we simply have not got, so setting an early platform and staying in games early is beyond vital.

 In our last twelve games we have scored twelve goals.

-You concede early, chances are you are not going to win.
+We concede, chances are we are not going to win.

 Added to that, the caveat of only securing three positive results when falling behind all season, it’s not too obvious to see how teams will want to take the game to us and dictate from there..